neli12/machine-learning/README.md

-# Machine learning in R
+# Machine learning

+In this repository I describe some machine learning scripts with Python and R

 ## Datasets
 - `script_boostrapping_pi`: make k realizations to calculate the 90% prediction interval of several models.
 This can be use to represent the uncertainty associated with the model.